kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Connecting to the installer via SSH

-The console can be a bit funny at times, so it's generally nicer to SSH in.
-We'll just use password-based SSH login since it's only the installer.
+The console can be a bit funny at times (especially if you resize your shell window), so it's generally nicer to SSH in.
+We'll use a password-based SSH login since it's only the installer.

 1. Create a password (Note: This is only setting a temporary password for the **installer**, not the OS you are about to install):